New Order (Nazism): Preceding the War

-The Reich capitalised on the Molotov–Ribbentrop Pact to put an end Stalin's policy of the anti-fascist popular front.
-This shift reignited internal left-wing conflicts and Stalinist hostility toward non-Marxist-Leninist socialists, who Stalin dismissed as "social fascists".
-More importantly, the pact provided an opportunity to partition Eastern Europe with Soviet consent, exploiting the USSR's desperation for "secure borders" amidst its isolation from Western aid.
-This alignment led to Soviet concessions to Germany's agenda and opened the possibility of a fascist-communist anti-capitalist bloc as a perceived lesser evil.
-A significant step toward preparing Hitler's "New Order", the Nazi–Soviet agreement tacitly sought to restore the former spheres of influence of the Russian Empire, the German Empire, and the Austro-Hungarian Empire, stretching from the Baltic Sea to the Balkans.
-This vision included the partitioning of Poland-Lithuania, with Romania, Hungary, Slovakia, the Czech protectorate, and Lithuania recognised as projected German puppet states.
-Meanwhile, Finland, Estonia, Latvia, and Bessarabia (Moldavia) were temporarily ceded to the Soviet sphere.
-Shortly afterward, however, Lithuania (except for Klaipėda and Marijampolė, west to the Šešupė River) was transferred to Soviet control in exchange for Germany gaining Lublin and Lesser Poland.
-Initially, the agreement stipulated that Germany would only claim post-Napoleonic Austrian and Prussian Poland, excluding former Russian Poland.
-However, Stalin opposed the creation of a residual pro-German Polish puppet state, which led instead to the establishment of the General Government under German administration.
+The Molotov–Ribbentrop Pact allowed Germany and the Soviet Union to partition Eastern Europe, temporarily aligning Soviet territorial interests with Germany's agenda.
+A significant step toward Hitler's New Order, the agreement tacitly sought to restore the former spheres of influence of the Russian, German, and Austro-Hungarian empires from the Baltic Sea to the Balkans.
+This vision included the partition of Poland, recognizing Romania, Hungary, Slovakia, the Protectorate of Bohemia and Moravia, and Lithuania as projected German puppet states.
+Finland, Estonia, Latvia, and Bessarabia were ceded to the Soviet sphere.
+The treaty was subsequently amended; most of Lithuania was transferred to the Soviets in exchange for Germany gaining Lublin and Lesser Poland.
+Furthermore, Stalin's opposition to a residual Polish state led to the establishment of the General Government under direct German administration.